 Mr. Jonah Barten

-The 2018-2019 will be Mr. Barten's second year serving as the District Assessment Coordinator for St. Michael-Albertville Public Schools.
+This year will be Mr. Barten's third year in the district.
 Previoulsy, Mr. Barten spent one year as the assessment coordinator for Owatonna Public Schools.
-Before venturing into district level work, Mr. Barten was a Math teacher for Melrose Public Schools.
+Before venturing into district level work, Mr. Barten was a Math teacher for Melrose Public Schools for seven years.